grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -querier.shuffle-sharding-ingesters-enabled
 [shuffle_sharding_ingesters_enabled: <boolean> | default = true]

-# (experimental) Request store-gateways stream chunks.
-Store-gateways will only
-# respond with a stream of chunks if the target store-gateway supports this, and
-# this preference will be ignored by store-gateways that do not support this.
-# CLI flag: -querier.prefer-streaming-chunks-from-store-gateways
-[prefer_streaming_chunks_from_store_gateways: <boolean> | default = true]

 # (advanced) Number of series to buffer per ingester when streaming chunks from
 # ingesters.
 # CLI flag: -querier.streaming-chunks-per-ingester-buffer-size